-To me it was just plain “being cold.”
-Coldness.
-And I’ll tell you why.
-You see, we do Thai Massage sessions on a mat on the floor, and in Europe, well, it can be rather cold.
-And especially on ground floor level.
-Besides that, during a session, clients lie down, sometimes for longer periods without any movement on their side.
+First, there’s simply plain “being cold” because of the environment being cold.
+You see, we do Thai Massage sessions on a mat on the floor, and in cold climates like in Europe and in North America, for instance, well, it can be rather cold down there on the floor.
+Besides that, during a session, clients lie down, sometimes for longer periods without any real movement on their side.

-So especially in mid-winter, I would use a blanket or a small ventilator-heater for my clients (not ideal to do Thai Massage by the way).
-As to say, to me, clients “being cold” looked like a perfectly normal physical phenomenon.
+So especially in mid-winter, I would use a blanket or a small heater for my clients (both not ideal to do Thai Massage by the way).
+In any case, clients who start to feel cold is and can be a perfectly normal physical phenomenon.